appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-proxy-endpoint.md

 3. The Frontend of the API also requires you to mention Versioning of the API such that the initial version of the API can be considered.
 The API version is important as maintainance of API is a challenge, and if you do not specify the version element in the API, you will face lot of challenges in future.
 ![Api Frontend Configuration](/staticfiles/api-management/media/api-frontend-configuration.PNG)
-**Note:** For simplicity, APPSeCONNECT Requires the API provider to specify a default version mandatorily.

 4. Once all the data is provided on the screen, move to the next screen.
 The next screen lets the user to specify policies which will be executed before the execution of Backend Action.
 ![Inbound Policy Example](/staticfiles/api-management/media/inbound-policy-example.PNG)
 In the figure above, you can see, you can add more and more policies from the screen to be applied to an API.
-Each of the policies applied here needs to be cofigured with specific data.
+Each of the [policies](/api-management/policies/) applied here needs to be cofigured with specific data.
 Once all the policies are configured correctly, you can continue the wizard.
+For Plocy Configurtaion, Click [here](/api-management/policies/)
 5. The next screen is where you specify the backend.
 This section is very important because this section provides the actual data source for that particular API.
 ![Api Backend Configuration](/staticfiles/api-management/media/api-backend-configuration.PNG)
 6. The backend needs to be configured correctly by specifying the Application, Schema, and Action.
 In addition to that you can also choose the credential here to connect to the particular data source.